vlehtola/slam-course/README.md

 - #### For exercise A2
 ```
 cd RPCN_PART_A2
-sudo docker build . -t rpcna  #rpcna is the docker image name for exercise A
+docker build . -t rpcna  #rpcna is the docker image name for exercise A
 ```
 - #### For exercise B
 ```
 cd RPCN_PART_B
-sudo docker build . -t rpcnb  #rpcnb is the docker image name for exercise B
+docker build . -t rpcnb  #rpcnb is the docker image name for exercise B
 ```
 - #### For exercise C
 ```
 cd RPCN_PART_C
-sudo make build  #rpcnc is the docker image name for exercise C  (Makefile builds the container here)
+make build  #rpcnc is the docker image name for exercise C  (Makefile builds the container here)
 ```

 ### 6. Start the Docker container

 While inside any exercise folder (e.g., RPCN_PART_A2) ,Docker requires root user or membership in the docker group, so please use
      ```
-     sudo ./run_docker.sh
+     ./run_docker.sh
      ```
 If you see the following outcome (or similar), you are successfully inside a docker container

 ![image](https://github.com/user-attachments/assets/04e55f15-0ebe-473f-939c-340f6beb8a4b)

 When checking whether the bagfile is inside the container, if the container does not contain the bag, you can copy it into the container using the following command (**assignment_part_b** is the name of your container.
-You can check your container name by running **sudo docker ps -a**):
+You can check your container name by running **docker ps -a**):

-`sudo docker cp your_bagfile.bag assignment_part_b:/home/rpcn/catkin_ws/src/rpcn_part_b/bagfiles/`
+`docker cp your_bagfile.bag assignment_part_b:/home/rpcn/catkin_ws/src/rpcn_part_b/bagfiles/`

 - #### For exercise A2
 	a.
 Check if you have your datasets(.bag) in the container